Drakolis/drakolis.github.io/README.md

 ## Want More Details?
 Here’s my classic CV (PDF) — if you’re into timelines, titles, and keywords.

 But if you’re building the future?
-[Let’s talk about what doesn’t exist yet.](https://gravatar.com/drakolis)
+[Let’s talk about how we can build it together.](https://gravatar.com/drakolis)